 What Does Seeing Numbers In Color Mean?

-If you encounter letters and numbers that cause you to perceive specific colors, you may wonder what’s behind this phenomenon, how to manage it, or whether or not it’s potentially harmful.
-This article aims to provide a possible explanation for this experience, which is more than likely connected to synesthesia, as well as other considerations to keep in mind if you experience colored letters or numbers.
+If you see letters and numbers as colors, you may wonder what’s behind this phenomenon, how to manage it, or whether or not it’s potentially harmful.
+This article aims to provide a possible explanation for this experience, as well as other considerations to keep in mind if you experience colored letters or numbers.

 Is seeing numbers in color causing you distress?